MissieKahsay/MissieKahsay/README.md

 ## 👋 Hi, I'm Missie Kahsay

-AWS Certified Software Engineer with 6+ years of experience building full-stack, cloud-native applications.
+AWS Certified Software Engineer experienced in building full-stack, cloud-native applications.
 Skilled in Java, Spring Boot, Node.js, React, and PostgreSQL — with a strong focus on scalability, performance, and clean code.

 ---